Estimated reading time: 9 minutes

 This is a great time to start establishing rapport with your healthcare provider.
 Ask them questions, be friendly, get to know them!
 These are the people you are inviting to help you give birth to your baby, so you want to put in the effort now to have a good relationship.
 So start asking questions!
 (Meanwhile, I’m still hanging out half-naked, covered by a sheet.
 I wouldn’t mind doing that portion of the visit while I’m still clothed.
 But, I digress.)

 A few good questions to ask at the first prenatal visit include:

-- What are reasons that I would need to call the doctor’s office?
+- What signs or symptoms in my pregnancy might signal that I need to call the office?

 - Do I have any restrictions on exercise or sex?